 I stayed in a dorm room in Tahiti, but didn’t find any hostels on any of the other islands I visited.
 And to be honest, at $25 a night for a crappy dorm that was full of mosquitoes, it offered far worse value than the $40-70 a night guesthouses I stayed in elsewhere.

 Outside of Tahiti, if you’re visiting on a budget, you’ll be staying in fares, small guesthouses with a single-digit number of rooms.
-They’re actually really lovely places and I felt like they offered great value for money.
+They’re really lovely places and offer great value for money.
 They’re also kind of like resorts for budget travellers: you’ll often eat your meals there, take a tour with the owners, and borrow their bicycles or car.
 It made everything really easy and had such a family-style vibe.